cdap-guides/cdap-workflow-guide/README.rst

       if (taskCounter.containsKey("MAP_INPUT_RECORDS")) {
         long mapInputRecordNumber = taskCounter.get("MAP_INPUT_RECORDS");
         long mapOutputRecordNumber = taskCounter.get("MAP_OUTPUT_RECORDS");
-        // Return true if at least 80% of the records were processed by previous map job return (mapOutputRecordNumber >= (mapInputRecordNumber * 80/100));
+        // Return true if at least 80% of the records were successfully parsed and emitted
+        // by previous map job
+        return (mapOutputRecordNumber >= (mapInputRecordNumber * 80/100));
       }